Erlemorgaine/three-journey/README.md

 _Point_: Also cool light, comes from 1 point

 You can use light helpers (there are helpers for each light) to help you position the light.
 For spotLightHelper, you have to call helper.update() in the requestAnimationFrame.

+# Physics

+Sometimes you can choose a 2d library for 3D physics animations, better for performance.
+But if you want to move up en down (not stay on a plane), you'll have to choose a 3D library.

+Good libraries:

+- Ammo.js
+- Cannon.js
+- Oimo.js